mfaani/mfaani/content/posts/why-cant-xcode-show-caller/index.md

 # need to upload the project without any git stuff...
 ---

+## Edit

+Ever since I've upgraded to Xcode 16.1 I've experienced significant issues with finding callers.
+Yet aside from Xcode being broken, this post is still applicable for having a correct understanding of when / why / how Xcode should and shouldn't work.

+### Sample Project
 Download the [sample project](https://github.com/prohoney/xcode-cant-show-caller-sample) if you want.
 You don't have to though.
 The project doesn't even need to be ran.
 It's just provided for context.